Swansea, Glamorganshire, late July 1848

 “Perhaps I would have swam out to the boy, kept him afloat until the dog came, then waited for the boat?”

 “Consider a moment how cumbersome your clothing would be when wet.
 I know you’re strong, but you’re not that proficient a swimmer.”

 Hmm… I need to practise.

-“You may be fine in a pond, like at Chatsworth House,” Lord Beaufort continued.
+“You may be fine in a pond, like at Chatsworth House,” Earl Beaufort continued.
 “But you have to promise me, no heroics in the ocean.”